-Godzilla Threshold: "Graduation" reveals that Malcolm, Reese, and Dewey have a "nuclear option" note evidence of the worst thing they ever did: tamper with a medical record and trick Lois into believing she had cancer (to distract her from their bad grades) in place to keep them in mutual check and discourage them from screwing each other over too severely, lest the victim, having nothing to lose, decide to take all three of them down.
+Godzilla Threshold: "Graduation" reveals that Malcolm, Reese, and Dewey have a system set up note evidence of the worst thing they ever did: tamper with a medical record and trick Lois into believing she had cancer to distract her from their bad grades in place to keep them in mutual check and discourage them from screwing each other over too severely, lest the victim, having nothing to lose, decide to take all three of them down.

 Gone Horribly Right: In an early episode, the boys including Francis are left by themselves for a weekend, and friends of Francis manage to trash the house, so the boys clean it up.
 After they're done, they realize the house is TOO clean, as the house had always had a recognizable mess.
 How do they fix this?
 Intentionally make messes in the house, just not to the extent that they were before.